-Non-compatible.
+Non-compatible .
 An addition or new construction which is not architecturally or stylistically consistent with a historic resource or surrounding resources in a District.
+An alteration that is not compliant with the Secretary of the Interior's Standards for Rehabilitation.

-Non-contiguous District. see Historic District.
+Non-contiguous District . see Historic District.